Nibbler73/sonos-api-control/README.md

 * `client_key` with the client key you received after the OAuth login
 * `client_secret` with the client secret you received after the OAuth login
 * `refresh_token` with the refresh-token you received after the OAuth login
+* `main_player_name` name of the player as set in the app who should be the leader of the group

 Schedule and have fun.